markround/nkp-cluster-cleaner/README.md

 # nkp-cluster-cleaner
 ![](scorpio.png)

-A simple tool to automatically delete Nutanix NKP clusters that do not meet a specific criteria in a lab/demo environment.
+A simple tool to automatically delete Nutanix NKP clusters that do not meet a specific criteria.
+Useful for cleaning up resources in a lab/demo environment, similar to common "cloud cleaner" tools.

 _Disclaimer: This is a personal project and is in no way supported/endorsed by, or otherwise connected to Nutanix_